csima/avacoin/README.md

 - Just as an FYI here is a collection of security related material on ethereum (https://groups.diigo.com/group/cryptosec)

 # Code
 The code is pretty simple.
 It is an easy read.
 I used [OpenZepplin](https://github.com/OpenZeppelin/zeppelin-solidity) as a base for the contracts.
+I applaud this approach as it really made this easy and btw they have some fantastic written articles.

 >OpenZeppelin is a library for writing secure Smart Contracts on Ethereum.

 - [/contract](contract/) - is the truffle deployment folder.
 All contracts, migrations etc